wp-plugins/smart-donations/readme.txt

 10. Forms Donation Style (Pro)

 == Changelog ==
+= 2.5.5 =
+* Added Option to add required fields in a form and fixing minor issues.
 = 2.5.1 =
 * Added Donation forms, now you can create custom forms in your donations.
 = 2.1.1 =